PUB HLTH 1001 - Health and Illness in Populations

 Learning & Teaching Activities

 Tutorials (15 to 20 students) – interactive classes designed to develop and clarify topics covered in lectures.
 These are generally problem-solving sessions designed to clarify, discuss and apply public health concepts.
 Tutorials provide an opportunity to try out ideas, develop capacity for critical thinking, and clarify uncertainties in a supportive environment.
+Tutorials are face-to-face classes, or are offered via Zoom for remote/offshore students.

 Assessment - Quizzes throughout the semester aid students in monitoring their understanding of specific topics.
 Assignments provide an opportunity to undertake in depth analysis of key concepts applied to a health condition of interest to the student.
-Participation in practical workshops and tutorials is assessed to encourage students actively contribute to their understanding and application of health issues.
+Participation in tutorials is assessed to encourage students to actively contribute to their understanding and application of health issues.
 The exam will assess the extent to which students have developed their understanding through the course.

 · Sources of information and data about public health issues